nocomplexity/SecurityArchitecture/05-introduction.rst

 When privacy is designed first just as security we should have less concern on security and privacy hacks.
-Also if more IT designs are open and published under an open license chances of mistakes in architecture and design will be less.
+Also if more IT designs are open and published under an open license, chances of mistakes in architecture and design are lowered.
 Partly due to pressure of openness but also since more experts can contribute to lower security and privacy risks concerned with public or private systems.
-Of course: Transparency of governmental systems will be a (very) long way.
+Of course: Transparency of governmental systems is still a very long journey.
 Companies however see advantages of open solutions more and more.
 Using open solutions, open business models and open source software for IT.
 A large number of companies exist that benefit from using open designs along with open